dpn2728/omega-prime-v2-soul/README.md

-# Final Fix: Logging configured inside cloudbuild.yaml
+# Fresh Trigger Created and Tested